samjerry/SoftwareVerdieping/README.md

 Overall, both engines are pretty easy to start ramping up in.
 Ultimately, I chose Unity3D because I prefer to work with C# since I do not have enough knowledge to work with C++.

 ## Leerdoelen
-- learn how to use splines
+- learn how to use splines.
-- learn how to use Bézier curves to move the player
+- learn how to use Bézier curves.

 ## Planning
 | | maandag | dinsdag | woensdag | donderdag | vrijdag |